Observational constraints on a modified-gravity model with an exponential function of the curvature using the expansion history, the RSD, and the Pantheon+SH0ES data: Cosmological dynamics in late-time

 \subsection{Om($z$) Diagnostic}

-An interesting tool to study the dynamics of a particular model is the Om diagnostic proposed in Ref.~\cite{Sahni:2006pa}, which relies on the Hubble parameter, $H(z)$.
-With this diagnostic, it is also possible to analyse difference between the proposed model and $\Lambda$CDM.
+An interesting tool to study the dynamics of a particular model is the Om diagnostic proposed in Ref.~\citep{Sahni:2006pa}, which relies on the Hubble parameter, $H(z)$.
+With this diagnostic, it is also possible to analyze the differences between the proposed model and $\Lambda$CDM.
 The diagnostic is performed by computing

 where $E^2(z) = H(z)/H_0$.
-Looking at the evolution of $\rm{Om}(z)$, one can obtain information about the nature of DE as predicted by the considered model: if the model predicts a quintessence behaviour, $\rm{Om}(z)$ would exhibit a negative slope (decreasing evolution); if, instead, the prediction favors a phantom DE, $\rm{Om}(z)$ increases with $z$, showing a positive slope; finally, $\rm{Om}(z)$ remains constant, corresponds to a cosmological constant DE, \emph{i.e.}, the standard $\Lambda$CDM model.
+Looking at the evolution of $\rm{Om}(z)$, one can obtain information about the nature of DE as predicted by the considered model: if the model predicts a quintessence behavior, $\rm{Om}(z)$ would exhibit a negative slope (decreasing evolution); if, instead, the prediction favors a phantom DE, $\rm{Om}(z)$ increases with $z$, showing a positive slope; finally, $\rm{Om}(z)$ remains constant, corresponds to a cosmological constant DE, \emph{i.e.}, the standard $\Lambda$CDM model.

-For the $f(R)$ model studied in this work, we can compute $\rm{Om}(z)$ by means of the analytical solution, Eq.~(\ref{eq_Hz_fR}), considering the BF values of the relevant parameters $(\Omega_{\rm{m}0},b)$, obtained from the $H(z)$+Pantheon+$f\sigma_8$-data joint statistical analysis (last row of Table \ref{tab_MCMCintervals}).
+For the $f(R)$ model studied in this work, we can calculate $\rm{Om}(z)$ using the analytical solution, Eq.~(\ref{eq_Hz_fR}), considering the BF values of the relevant parameters $(\Omega_{\rm{m}0},b)$, obtained from the joint statistical analysis of the $H(z)$+Pantheon+$f\sigma_8$ data (last row of Table \ref{tab_MCMCintervals}).

-The resulting evolution of $\rm{Om}(z)$ is shown in Figure \ref{fig_fR_Om}.
+The resulting evolution of $\rm{Om}(z)$ is shown in Fig.~\ref{fig_fR_Om}.
 Notice how, for $z < 0$ and $z \gtrsim 3.5$, $\rm{Om}(z)$ presents a negligible variation (zero slope), indicating that the effective DE would behave like a cosmological constant.
-For the region in between, and for $z=0$, on particular, $\rm{Om}(z)$ decreases (negative slope), implying that the effective DE of our model displays a quintessence-like behaviour, which is consistent with the evolution of the DE EoS, $w_{\rm{DE}}$ at most of the corresponding $z$ interval (see left-lower panel of Fig.~\ref{fig_fR_cosmoParams}).
+For the region in between, and for $z=0$, in particular, $\rm{Om}(z)$ decreases (negative slope), implying that the effective DE of our model displays a quintessence-like behavior, which is consistent with the evolution of the DE EoS, $w_{\rm{DE}}$ at most of the corresponding $z$ interval (see left bottom panel of Fig.~\ref{fig_fR_cosmoParams}).